nmuot/curriculum/cv_nmuot_short.md

 2010-today
 :   **Scientific Programmer** at *[AxesSim][axs]*

-    Computer scientist and applied mathematics engineer in C, C++, Python, Fortran on electromagnetic and CEM field.
+    Computer scientist and applied mathematics engineer in C, C++, Python, Fortran on electromagnetic and EMC field.

 2010-2013
 :   **PhD student** à *[ONERA][onera]* and *[AxesSim][axs]*